xr3ng/xrengine/docs/content/en/docs/01-getting-started/_index.md

 linkTitle: "Getting Started"
 weight: 1
 description: >
-  Start Learning, Using, and Creating with XRChat
+  Start Learning, Using, and Creating with XREngine
 ---

 {{% pageinfo %}}